Research Assistance Grants are made to faculty to pay students to work as research assistants on faculty research projects.

-A total of $30,000 is available for Research Assistance Grants.
+A total of $30,000 annually is available for Research Assistance Grants.
 In 2014-15, the average Research Assistance Grant award was less than $2,200.

-Eligibility: The tasks for which the students are employed should have significant educational content and should allow the students to learn valuable research skills.
-Students employed through these grants should work 8-10 hours per week for either one or two semesters during the academic year (September 9, 2015 to May 7, 2016) and should not be employed in another work-study job.
-(NOTE: Students seeking summer research positions should apply through the Lynk UAF process.)
-Students cannot be paid for work for which they simultaneously receive academic credit.
-Proposals for Research Assistance grants may be submitted by individual faculty members, groups of faculty, academic departments or programs, or LITS.
+Continuing faculty of all ranks and full-time, visiting faculty are eligible to submit proposals for Research Assistance Grants.
+Proposals may be submitted by individual faculty members, groups of faculty, academic departments or programs, or LITS.
 The grantee is responsible for identifying and hiring the student(s) who will work on the supported project.
 Grants may be used only while the recipient is under contract to Mount Holyoke College.
 Applicants may only be awarded one of these grants each academic year.

 - A brief discussion of the work the student will be hired to do, and how that work will benefit the faculty member's research